nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Design Considerations

 This method checks if the specified vendor exists and, if so, adds the drug to their supply list.
+However, it does not check if the drug already exists in the inventory system.
+Not only does this serve the intended purpose of a catalogue for potential buying or reordering, but it helps with separation of concerns.
+It is only concerned with a vendor's supply list and adding to it, and not the existing drug inventory.

 ### Implementation

-The execute method in the AddVendorSupplyCommand class checks if a specified vendor exists, adds a drug to their supply list, and returns a success message.
-If the vendor is not found, it returns a message indicating that the vendor was not found.
+The `AddVendorSupplyCommand` class extends a generic `Command` and implements the command pattern.
+It includes the `execute` method, which first checks the existence of the specified vendor, utilizing case-insensitive comparison for robustness.
+It then verifies if the drug is not already present in the vendor's supply list.
+If conditions are met, the command adds the drug using the `addDrugToVendor` method from `VendorSupplyList`.
+The `VendorSupplyList` class employs a static `Map<String, List<String>>` named `vendorSuppliedDrugs` to store associations between vendors and the drugs they supply.
+The `addDrugToVendor` method uses `computeIfAbsent` to ensure that each vendor has an associated drug list, preventing null pointer issues.

 ---